 The Chase Sapphire Preferred® Card’s annual fee is $95.
 But unlike the JetBlue Plus Card, that fee doesn’t kick in during the first year.
 This card requires you to have excellent credit.

 This benefit gives you many more flight choices than the JetBlue Plus Card, plus it helps boost your miles and points in airline and hotel loyalty programs.
 It also allows you to earn 5,000 bonus points after adding the first authorized user and making a purchase in the first three months from opening the account.

-Although the Chase Sapphire Preferred® Card’s 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide is lower than the JetBlue Plus Card for travel spending, you earn more with the former because of Chase Ultimate Rewards®.
+Although the Chase Sapphire Preferred® Card’s 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases is lower than the JetBlue Plus Card for travel spending, you earn more with the former because of Chase Ultimate Rewards®.

 Cardmembers get 25% more value for their points when they redeem them for travel using the Chase Ultimate Rewards® portal.
 For example, 80,000 points are worth $1,000 toward travel.
 And the ability to book a flight on any airline, using your Chase points with no blackout dates, gives you more options than the JetBlue Plus Card.
 Like the JetBlue Plus Card, the Chase Sapphire Preferred® Card doesn’t have a foreign transaction fee.